rubrikinc/rubrik_oracle_tools/README.md

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
                              [required]
   -f, --force                Force a new full database image level 0 backup --sla TEXT                 Rubrik SLA Domain to use if different than the
                              assigned SLA
   --wait                     Wait for backup to complete.
-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
                              CRITICAL.
   --help                     Show this message and exit.
 ```